 BEACON Executive or consultant staff may present recommended Board actions to the Executive Committee to receive the committee’s professional advice and input.
 The Executive Committee may recommend approval of BEACON Executive or consultant staff recommendations or may formulate and approve its own recommendations and shall not be bound by those presented by BEACON Executive or consultant staff.
 BEACON Executive or consultant staff shall report to the BEACON Board of Directors on recommendations approved by Executive Committee.

 A quorum shall be two-thirds of the committee members (e.g. 2 of 3, or 3 of 5 members).
 A quorum shall be required for the conduct of any business of the Executive Committee.
 (Bylaws, Art.
 V, § 1.)
 No business shall be conducted by a committee without a quorum.
 (Bylaws, Art.
 V, § 1.)

 Officers of the Executive Committee shall include a Chair and Vice Chair.
 The Current Chair and current Vice Chair of the BEACON Board shall serve as the Chair and Vice Chair of the Executive Committee.
 The Vice Chair shall serve as the Chair, pro tempore, when the Chair is absent.

 Either the Chair or Vice Chair may represent the Executive Committee before the BEACON Board of Directors as may be needed to facilitate Board discussion on issues germane to the Executive Committee’s advisory role.

-Meetings of the Executive Committee shall be held at least twice annually: May and December.
+Meetings of the Executive Committee shall be held at least twice annually.
 The Chair may call additional meetings of the Executive Committee at his or her discretion as may be necessary.
 At the discretion of the Chair, meetings may be rescheduled or cancelled.

 Meetings shall be conducted in compliance with the Ralph M. Brown Act as amended (Government Code Section 54950 et seq.)